abhi1345/rubiks-cube-solvers/updates/README.md

 , and the arm can automatically execute that sequence.

-We can assume the top face (which the robot looks down at), is F, and the face furthest from the robot is U.
+We can assume that at the beginning of the solve, the top face (which the robot looks down at), is F, and the face furthest from the robot is U.

+We need to implement functions for each turn, as well as each cube rotation, since the arm is only capable of turning the bottom side.

+Cube rotation is officially working!
+At least along the Y-axis